 Captivated by the glamour and glitz of jewelry I was inspired to be a designer.

-Today as designer and consultant it all comes together for me in the craft of making a brooch or necklace or better yet a ring.
+Today as designer and consultant it all comes together for me in the craft of making a brooch, necklace or a ring.
 Simply said I love to make jewelry.
 The entire journey in handcrafting jewelry is what I enjoy doing - for me it is both science and art all rolled up into one glorious project.

 A More formal Bio…

 Kathleen, a native of Philadelphia, received her Bachelor of Fine Arts in graphic design from Arcadia University.
 For several years she worked for the Hillier Group, a highly respected architectural firm, as Senior Graphic Designer and Associate.
-While working for the Hillier Group, she was selected to attend a unique program offered by the Yale School of Design, in Brissago, Switzerland, where she studied drawing, sculpture, graphic design, and photography.
+As a professional designer was selected to attend a unique program at Yale School of Design, Brissago, Switzerland, where she studied drawing, sculpture, graphic design, and photography.

-In the early 90's Kathleen followed her dream to live in Florence.
-She attended the Studio Art Center International (SACI) in Florence, Italy to study jewelry design.
-Upon returning to the United States, she continued her jewelry studies at the Tyler School of Art in Philadelphia, PA.
-In 90’s, she made the cross country journey to live and work in San Francisco.
+In the early 90's Kathleen followed her dream to live in Florence, Italy.
+It was in this city she attended the Studio Art Center International (SACI) to study jewelry design.
+Upon returning to the United States, she continued her studies at the Tyler School of Art in Philadelphia, PA.
+Upon completion she made the cross country journey to live and work in San Francisco.
 It was here that she worked under a master goldsmith learning many skills and tools of the trade.

 In the mid 90’s, inspired by her client’s enthusiasm for her designs, she launched her own jewelry design business.